desertbus94/RomeAnnouncemnt/README.md

 # RomeAnnouncemnt
-Use python for download web pages, parsing them and performing some analysis
+Use python for download web pages, parsing them and performing some analysis.
+Intent of this project is to use two kind of library: The Beautiful Soup and lxml.